Bullied Student Keaton Jones' Mom Kimberly Jones Speaks Out Amid Controversy

 The campaign has raised nearly $57,000 dollars but has been put on pause amid controversy.
 Kimberly has been criticized for the donations and received backlash for social media posts that include pictures of the Keaton family with a Confederate flag.

-"I mean, you know, yesterday he was a hero.
-Yesterday, the world loved us.
+"I mean that, you know, yesterday he was a hero.
+You know, the world loved us.
 Today, the world hates us," Kimberly said during a Today sneak peek of NBC News' interview.
-"And I'm trying to think that I was trying not to get caught up in the positives.
-We're not going to get caught up in the negatives."
+"And again, I'm trying really hard to think that I was trying not to get caught up in the positives.
+So, we're not going to get caught up in the negatives."

 Kimberly's Facebook page has been made private.
 In a separate interview with Good Morning America, the mother revealed the pictures weren't intended to be racist.